samirzjadhav/100-days-of-code/log.md

 ### Day 86 : jule 28 2022, Thursday

 **Today's Progress**: Today I working on a javascript project to guess a number, I also learned how to manipulate CSS using javascript.

+### Day 87 : jule 29 2022, Friday

+**Today's Progress**:
+Today I created modal and made it functional using javascript.
+I learned about event listeners, classlists and adding and removing properties on elements using javascript.